Q. What does Ooredoo do?

 Q. How and where can we register to attend the AGM?

-Registration takes place an hour before the AGM at the Venue.
+Registration takes place an hour before the start of the AGM, at the venue.
 Shareholders need to present their ID and invitation.
 Representatives may attend with a proxy form and their ID.

 Q. Who can attend the Meeting?

-Every shareholder or representatives appointed by the shareholder to attend on his/her behalf.
+Every shareholder or representative appointed by the shareholder to attend on their behalf can attend the Meeting.

 Q. How can I share my voting rights without attending the AGM?

-Through a proxy form or a letter authorizing proxy representation stating the details and ID copy of the appointed.
+Through a proxy form or a letter authorising proxy representation, stating the details and ID copy of the appointed.

 Q. Where does the AGM take place?

-Q. To whom can I address questions regarding the proxies?
+Q. To whom can I address questions regarding the proxies and dividends?

 Q. How can I get a copy of the Annual Report?
 And where can I find historical Ooredoo Financial information?